chinnawatp1995/crypto-api/README.md

 # Crypto-api

-api for crypo exchange support common operations such as place , cancel, read order , create user, authentication system
+api for crypo exchange support common operations such as place , cancel, read order , create user, authentication system *The code is uncleaned and not refactor yet

 ## Prerequisites